lunarserge/facere-sensum/doc/intro.rst

 Introduction
 ############

-``facere-sensum`` is a general-purpose metrics framework that helps measure anything in a form of a meaningful number.
-It allows to combine individual metrics into a higher-level metric that represents collective behavior as a single indicator.
+``facere-sensum`` is a general-purpose metrics framework designed to quantify anything in a meaningful numerical format.
+It permits the aggregation of individual metrics to create higher-level metrics that reflect collective behavior with a single indicator.

-By doing that, ``facere-sensum`` provides a formal way for product management to define priorities and goals for development work.
-On the receiving end, ``facere-sensum`` enables development teams to determine where exactly their effort needs to focus to hit the goal.
+In practical terms, ``facere-sensum`` offers a structured approach for product management to establish development priorities and objectives.
+For development teams, it serves as a tool to pinpoint the specific areas where their efforts should be concentrated to achieve the desired goal.

-See below for the overall methodology description and :doc:`examples <examples>` section for a sample of its practical application.
+For a more comprehensive understanding of this methodology, please refer to the general methodology description below and explore the sample use cases provided in the :doc:`examples <examples>` section.

 .. _the-approach: